There are 2 million unfilled IT jobs globally-Indeed.com

 LPI’s distribution neutral certification shows Linux versatility.
 Rather than being limited to one particular vendor technology, you will be able to work with multiple open source technologies – mirroring actual work environments.
 Certifying at the command line means you can work with any Linux distribution.

 With detailed exam objectives, your exam prep time is better spent because you know what to study.
-Our multi-level track verifies you have the most comprehensive breadth and depth of Linux and open source knowledge, and because of this our certifications are valid for 5-years.
-Longer than most competitive certifications.
+Our multi-level track verifies you have the most comprehensive breadth and depth of Linux and open source knowledge.
+Our certifications are valid for 5-years, longer than most competitive certifications.

 The open source Jobs Report says hiring managers are looking for open source professionals.